 Mark Slonaker's career has taken him from the basketball court to the classroom.
 Before graduating from the College of Education in 1980, Slonaker was a co-captain of basketball coach Hugh Durham's first team at Georgia in 1979.
 He held several collegiate coaching positions after graduation, ending with an 11-year stint at Mercer University and the school's first Atlantic Sun championship.
 Today, along with his role as head of the UGA Athletic Association's fundraising arm, he shares his sports knowledge as a guest lecturer for sport management majors.

 A native of Atlanta, Cara Snow earned her bachelor's degree at UGA and master's degree at UNC-Chapel Hill.
 She started her career as an in-house recruiter for regional technology consulting firm, CTS, and became a director, achieving multiple years of explosive growth.
-After working in senior leadership at a technology re-seller and a startup, Snow joined the Technology Association of Georgia (TAG) as senior director of sales to explore an economic development and advocacy career.
+After working in senior leadership at a technology re-seller and a startup, Snow joined the Technology Association of Georgia (TAG) as senior director of sales to explore an economic development and advocacy career and was named Chief Development Officer in 2017.
 Snow has been named to the Atlanta Business Chronicle's Top 40 Under 40, as well as UGA Alumni Association's Top 40 Under 40.
 An avid runner and 15-time marathon finisher, Snow is married to husband, Ricky, adores living in the Old Fourth Ward, reading and managing her 5-pound Chihuahua, Toby.

 Jim Womack is owner of Tri State Florist Supply in Albany and calls both Athens and Albany home.
 An Eagle Scout, Womack continues to support the Boy Scouts through national organizations.